Realty Income: Reliable Dividends Are Not Overrated

 Why compare Realty Income to Global Net Lease?

 Many investors and plenty of writers are concerned that the yield on Realty Income (NYSE:O) is near historic lows.
 Trapping Value recently wrote an article expressing such concern.
-He was right to point out that just because stocks in one company offer a growing dividend, that doesn't make that stock a better investment that a stock that pays a much higher dividend relative to its price even when that dividend is not growing over time.
+He was right to point out that just because stocks in one company offer a growing dividend, that doesn't make that stock a better investment than a stock that pays a much higher dividend relative to its price even when that dividend is not growing over time.
 Trapping Value offered General Net Lease (NYSE:GNL) as an example of that higher yielding company and claimed it was a better use of investment dollars to buy it.
 I think O is a good investment and that its current price is a good value.
 I see GNL as far riskier and not at all suitable as an investment to replace O.

 To use a baseball analogy, you have two players.
 The first one reliably gets on base and nearly always advances runners already on base and a second one who hits a high percentage of homeruns but also strikes out a lot.
 While there can certainly be a place on the team for both players, the second one is not a replacement for the first.